 The Chicago Advertising Tennis Society (CATS) was created by a group of folks who worked in the ever-exciting advertising world.
 The above-mentioned logo was done by Bill Hesterberg, an ad agency art director.
 In the beginning we were a small, loosely composed group.
 Ray Lithow was our first president and we played weekly on Tuesdays at Lakeshore Tennis Club.

 Almost from the start we also had monthly Saturday night tennis parties, some serious tennis competition followed by happy socializing afterwards.
 A format we still follow today.

-Also in 1972, mostly because of an increase in membership and expansion of teams, we moved our group to the relatively new Midtown Tennis Club (now called Midtown Athletic Club).
+Also, in 1972, mostly because of an increase in membership and expansion of teams, we moved our group to the relatively new Midtown Tennis Club.
 Over time, we added courts, allowing us to create a new division – Open – to join the existing A, B, and C levels.

 We had our struggles: the paying of court fees had gotten chaotic.
 But, eventually, we got it all straightened out.
 Two board members each ponied up $500 as an interest-free loan to CATS, allowing the secretary to write a monthly check to cover court costs, and the now mandatory membership fees created enough funds to subsidize social events and purchase prizes for winning teams each season.